mesopelagique/run4d-workflow/README.md

 ## To build we need

 - a 4D with a valid license
-- a base capable of building this base
+- a base capable of building the current base

 ### options